tomekw/whatever/README.md

 ![Empty is important](https://camo.githubusercontent.com/145dc0338a7caa0e7c20407ab0d5379b6100cea0/687474703a2f2f7777772e6b6a636c75622e636f6d2f55706c6f616446696c652f6578635f626f6172645f36362f323031332f30332f31342f372831292832292e6a7067)

 \* Keep in mind github's terms of service and general internettiquite.
 Don't submit other's copyrighted works and don't submit anything that would harm others.

-\* @CoWinkKeyDinkInc calls **DIBS** on using this reposotiry to get the free shirt for Hacktoberfest.
-No one else is allowed to use this repo to get the shirt by federal law.

 ![ayy lmao](http://i.imgur.com/VbpFPxD.gif)